FoxPatrol/post-mini/README.md

 The project aims to build an API requester tool, that does not required authentication to use.

+The objective of this project is to learn the new version of Angular, 17.

 ## Styling

 For styling, it uses [TailwindCSS](https://v2.tailwindcss.com/docs) and [Angular Material](https://material.angular.io/).